Converg3nce/matic-docs/docs/staking/economics.md

 Each block producer at Bor will be given a certain percentage of the transaction fees collected in each block.
 Selection of producers for any given span is also dependent on the validator’s ratio in the overall stake.
 The remaining transaction fees flow through the same funnel as the rewards which get shared among all validators working at the Heimdall layer.
 What exact percentage of transaction fees will be shared with every block producer will be decided at a later point in time taking into consideration the overall statistics of the live network.
 Until then, the transaction fees flow through the same funnel disbursing everything collected among all validators.

+## Becoming a Validator

+We had earlier mentioned that we are thinking of having a minimum self-stake requirement from the validators, as we do hope that validators also have their skin in the game.
+However, since we will be moving to a robust replacement strategy because the number of validator slots are limited as of now, the Matic Network staking program will not have a minimum self-stake requirement.
+It is however, logical that over time, the average/median stake by a validator will tend upwards and become substantial.

+Thus to begin with, becoming a validator on Matic Network requires a minimum self stake of 1 MATIC.

+The replacement strategy involves calculation of a comprehensive validator scoring mechanism.
+If all validator slots are filled, a new validator can only replace one from the current set if it can beat the score of the least ranked validator.
+Bidding in the real world is simple, whoever gets the most stake gets the spot.
+However, the way to elect validators is not limited in this ecosystem.

+Our initial bidding design takes a combination of stake, age, rewards earned and deductions, if any, to rank validators.
+One can revise one’s self stake, for example, to replace an existing validator.

+To replace a new validator with more stake should be easier than replacing an old one with the same amount of stake because of the effect of age on the validator scoring equation, assuming that both of these validators from the current set have the same stake ratio as compared to the total pool and that no deductions have occured in this example.

+We’ll be disclosing the exact equation after our public testnet event where we’ll be formulating above mentioned factors with appropriate weightages.